RockingShip/untangle-dataset/README.md

 "Patterns" (not yet included) are used to detect fractal structures.

 Members are always "safe", meaning they are fully interlocking.
-When overlapping multiple members, the overlap are also safe members.
+When overlapping multiple members, the overlap is also a safe members.
-Using safe members to construct or extend fractal trees should never trigger normalisation.
+Using safe members to construct or extend fractal trees should (internally) never trigger normalisation.

 There are 3 dataset areas: